-Category Issues Evidence Objective Policy Ref Policy Map/plan reference 4.0 HOUSING New homes should be built to minimise use of fossil fuels and reduce energy use and cost.
-The aims identified in the Vision for Frome Community Plan are to promote economy, resilience and self-reliance in the provision and use of energy locally To require the highest sustainable standards in housing design and construction and to ensure all new development meets Frome's Town Design Standards The Town Council encourages the development of homes that exceed the minimum CSH requirements Where it can be verified that new residential developments will exceed the requirements of part L (conservation of heat and power) Frome Town Council is willing to negotiate an appropriate reduction in Community Infrastructure Levy There is evidence of demand in Frome from those willing to build their own homes and communities Frome Community Build survey May 2013 To permit cohousing and community development to take place on suitable exception sites providing long term affordability is secured.
-As an exception to normal policy for the provision of housing set out in Core Policies 1 and 2 of the Mendip District draft local plan, Community Housing may be permitted adjoining the existing development boundary of the town on sites where development would not otherwise be permitted providing: a) the development will provide Community Housing, with collective land ownership and shared management responsibility b) the development provides an appropriate mix of dwelling types and sizes reflecting identified local need and meets demand based on the current Local Housing Needs Assessment or evidence from local Community Housing Groups and the town council c) the development is energy efficient, in and will not have an adverse impact on scale and in keeping with the form and the character of the area and local landscape setting d) Such proposals should not have an adverse and or harmful impact on statutorily protected species or habitats e) prospective residents can demonstrate through a development management plan professional and financial capacity and competency in undertaking and completing the development f) the land is held in trust as a community asset g) housing costs are made affordable by reference to capital costs or rent being no more than 80% of open market value and such discount is protected through succession To ensure future growth sites are brought forward in accordance with the principle of the Neighbourhood Plan Land at The Mount is identified in the Draft Mendip Local Plan as a future growth area.
-When this site is required, Frome Town Council will work to ensure the site is brought forward in accordance with the principles of this plan.
+To require the highest sustainable standards H5 The Town Council encourages the development of homes that Homes use of fossil fuels and reduce energy use in housing design and construction and to exceed the minimum Code for Sustainable Homes requirements and cost.
+Community Plan are to - ensure all new development meets Frome's from the development plan. promote economy, Town Design Standards resilience and self- Where it can be verified that new residential developments reliance in the provision have exceeded (verified post occupation) the requirements of and use of energy locally Building Regulations part L1A (conservation of heat and power, and use of energy locally new dwellings) Frome Town Council will provide an appropriate 18 refund of Community Infrastructure Levy based on the funds it receives through that process from that development.
+C C C TI T 0 1 1 0 There is evidence of demand in Frome Frome Community Build To permit cohousing and community Ho As an exception to normal policy for the provision of housing set Community Housing from those willing to build their own survey May 2013 development to take place on suitable out in Core Policies 1 and 2 of the Mendip District draft local homes and communities exception sites providing long term plan, Community Housing may be permitted adjoining the affordability is secured. existing development boundary of the town on sites where 18 development would not otherwise be permitted providing: a) the development will provide collective land ownership and 18 shared management responsibility 10 b) the development provides an appropriate mix of dwelling types and sizes reflecting identified local need and meets demand based on the current Local Housing Needs Assessment or evidence from local Community Housing Groups and the 18 town council town council c) the development is energy efficient, in and will not have significant adverse impact on the character of the area and 40 local landscape setting 18 local landscape setting d) Such proposals should not have an adverse and or harmful impact on statutorily protected species or habitats 18 e) prospective residents can demonstrate through a development management plan professional and financial 40 capacity and competency in undertaking and completing the 18 development f) the land is held in trust as a community asset in perpetuity.
+18 g) housing costs are made affordable by reference to capital costs or rent being no more than 80% of open market value and such discount is protected through succession 18 1 l . , , ,